Overview:

 Step 3:

 Mouse over to the lower portion of this window and a tray should appear with several options.
-Select Invite
+Select Participants and then Invite.

 Step 4: